Countingup/docker-node/README.md

 ## Changelog

+- 2022-11-02 -- Rebuild to update base image for security vulnerability (curl/expat)
 - 2022-10-25 -- Rebuild to update base image for security vulnerability (git/git)
 - 2022-09-26 -- Rebuild to update base image for security vulnerability (expat/expat)
 - 2022-09-07 -- Rebuild to update base image for security vulns